-Assignments and assessments: It is our experience that one of the most effective way to learn Calculus is to do lots and lots of problems.
+Assignments and assessments: The only effective way to learn Calculus is to do lots and lots of problems.
 Besides working on problems in class every day, you will have assignments and assessments in this course to enhance your skills and understanding.